castle-engine/castle-openai/README.md

 OpenAIAssistantId = 'asst_...';
 ```

 Fill the above constants with your OpenAI API key and assistant ID.
+You need to

+- have an account on OpenAI,
+- create API key,
+- create an assistant to get the assistant ID,
+- and have some credits to use the API.

 Using [Castle Game Engine](https://castle-engine.io/).